-A citation is an online mention of a business which features the Name, Address, and Phone number (NAP) of the business.
+A citation is an online mention of a business that features the Name, Address, and Phone number (NAP) of the business.

-In the context of local search, citations are typically business directory listings such as Yelp and YellowPages.com to name just a couple.
-Citations are a foundational ranking factor for local SEO, which means they are essential to get right in order to improve business visibility online and to potentially influence local rankings.
+In the context of local search, citations are typically business directory listings such as Yelp, YellowPages.com, and many others.
+Citations are a foundational ranking factor for local SEO, which means it is essential to get them right in order to improve business visibility online and to potentially influence local rankings.

-Citations provide search engines with a digital ‘anchor point’, providing multiple points of evidence to prove that the business is where it says it is.
+Citations provide search engines with a digital ‘anchor point’ that gives multiple points of evidence to prove that the business is where it says it is.
 They also help potential customers find what they’re looking for.

-One of the most important factors of citations is accuracy.
-You need to make sure that the business’s name, address, and phone number are consistent across the internet.
+Accuracy is one of the most important factors of citations — you need to make sure that the business’s name, address, and phone number are consistent online.
 Achieving this gives Google (and other search engines) confidence in the true location of a business, ensuring they can accurately place the business on a map.

-There are many different directories a business could and should be listed on, but creating these listings and keeping them updated and consistent is time-consuming and even a little boring!
-It’s a very manual task which takes a lot of time researching and well as inputting.
+There are many different directories a business could (and should) be listed on, but creating these listings and keeping them both updated and consistent is labour-intensive — it’s a very manual task that takes a lot of time researching and well as inputting.

-This is where the BrightLocal Citation Tracker tool can help.
-Citation Tracker automates the process of finding and auditing your citations, enabling you to quickly see where a business is listed, what data is displayed about the business, and where competitors are listed but the business is not.
+The BrightLocal Citation Tracker tool can help this by automating the process of finding and auditing your citations, enabling you to quickly see where a business is listed, what data is displayed about the business, and where competitors are listed but the business is not.

-Citation Tracker reports display a list of all the sites and directories where a business is listed, known as ‘Active Citations’.
+Citation Tracker reports display a list of all the sites and directories where a business is listed — these are known as ‘Live Citations’.

-For the most important directories (e.g. Yelp, Google, Yellowpages.com) the tool performs a full audit of the core business data (NAP) displayed on the directory, identifying errors and inconsistencies in the data which are then highlighted in red font.
-This allows you to quickly audit a business’s citations without the hours of manual research or messy spreadsheets.
+For the most important directories (e.g. Yelp, Google, Yellowpages.com), the tool performs a full audit of the core business data (NAP) displayed on the directory, and identifies both errors and inconsistencies in the data, which are then highlighted in red text (see below for an example).
+This allows you to quickly audit a business’s citations without the considerable hours of manual research or messy spreadsheets.

-Citation Tracker tool also looks at competitors of the business (using the top-ranking businesses in the same business category found on Google My Business) and scours the web to identify their citations.
-This gives the business a list of potential new citation sites which they might be able to feature on.
+The Citation Tracker tool also looks at the business's competitors (using the top-ranking businesses in the same business category found on Google Business Profile) and scours the web to identify their citations — this provides the business with a list of citations sites that they might be able to feature on.